 Price and Availability

 The S8 Plus is now available in the UK.

 It's not a shock that the Galaxy S8 Plus is an expensive smartphone, although not as much as some feared.
 The flagship price is £779 which isn't a huge amount more than the regular Galaxy S8 which is £689.

-For more detailed info, you should read our full guide on where to buy the Galaxy S8 Plus.
+For more detailed info, you should read our full guide on the best Galaxy S8 Plus deals.

 This year there's not a huge difference between Samsung's two flagship phones.
 As they both offer the edge screen display, the handsets are simply different sizes when it comes to design – hence the Galaxy S8 and Galaxy S8 Plus naming system with no 'edge' element.

 The Plus model isn't a vastly bigger than the regular Galaxy S8.
 It's around 10mm taller and 5mm wider which isn't much to jump from a 5.8- to 6.2in screen.
 It's astonishing how normal these phones feel in the hand considering those figures.